 VIII.20.20: Ge plausibly explains the sg. hávyaḥ as attraction to the number in the simile (sg. muṣṭihā).
 One might also add that hávya- is overwhelmingly nom. sg, and there are no masc. pl. forms attested.
-There seems no obvious reason for such a grammatical restriction, but it may have contributed to the somewhat anomalous form here.
+There seems no obvious reason for such a grammatical restriction, but its absence may have contributed to the somewhat anomalous form here.

-All standard interpr. (including mine) take the simile in b to be visnas candrán ná"like lustrous bulls," despite the displaced simile marker -- in part presumably because "like lustrous/brilliant ones" doesn't make much sense as a simile.
-I have no explanation for the placement of ná, nor do I understand why this needs to be a simile at all, since the Maruts are regularly called bulls without such marking (see nearby 19b, e.g., as well as 9-10, 12).
+All standard interpr. (including mine) take the simile in b to be vṛṣṇaś candrấn ná "like lustrous bulls," despite the somewhat displaced simile marker (though ná after the 2nd word in a simile is not rare) -- in part presumably because "like lustrous/brilliant ones" doesn't make much sense as a simile.
+I do not understand why this needs to be a simile at all, since the Maruts are regularly called bulls without such marking (see nearby 19b, e.g., as well as 9-10, 12).
 Perhaps it indirectly continues the pun in the simile in 19c, which in turn is continued in vs. 21.

 VIII.20.21: The cow imagery of vs. 19 (and implicitly 20) continues here.
-Ge and Re take this as a simile ("like cows"), but this requires interpr. cid as a simile marker, a function for cid that I do not believe in.
+Ge and Re take the opening of the vs. as a simile ("like cows"), but this requires interpr. cid as a simile marker, a function for cid that I do not believe in.
 It is even less likely because the next verse begins with a parallel structure (mártaś cid), where the cid is definitely not a simile marker.
 I do, however, think that the Maruts are identified with the cows here.
 There are several themes intertwined.
 The most obvious point of comparison between cows and Maruts is their common birth (sajātyèna ... sábandhavah) as a herd/flock and consequent lack of individual differentiation, a characteristic of the Maruts treated earlier, in vss.
-13-14.
+13- 14.
 But the Maruts also have a cow for a mother; this was asserted in 8c, and the phraseology there (góbandhavah sujātāsah "akin to a cow, well-born") is echoed here (gāvah ... sajātyèna ... sábandhavah), thus alluding to the Maruts' kinship with cows.
-Hence sábandhu- here has two senses: both cows and Maruts have common birth within their own group (that is, cows with cows, Maruts with Maruts), but cows and Maruts have a common birth with each other (cows with Maruts, due to the Maruts' bovine mother).
+Hence sábandhu-here has two senses: both cows and Maruts have common birth within their own group (that is, cows with cows, Maruts with Maruts), but cows and Maruts have a common birth with each other (cows with Maruts, due to the Maruts' bovine mother).
 This type of kinship is treated also in 22ab.
 I also identified a secondary meaning in 8c: being akin to cows is a way of saying that the Maruts have cows to give, and I think that is slightly hinted at here.

 I don't quite understand the relevance of "they lick each other's humps."
-Lü (Varuna 90) suggests that the vs. praises the unity (Eintract) of the Maruts, and, if somewhat sharpened, this may be the correct explanation.
-"Lick each other's humps" may be the equivalent of English "watch each other's backs": individuals act reciprocally (mitháh here) and protectively for the common good of the group.
+Lü (Varuṇa 90) suggests that the vs. praises the unity (Eintract) of the Maruts, and, if somewhat sharpened, this may be the correct explanation.
+"Lick each other's humps" may be the equivalent of English "watch each other's backs": individuals act reciprocally (mitháḥ here) and protectively for the common good of the group.

-Note the echo of the final words in a and b: ... samanyavaḥ# ... sábandhavaḥ#.
+Note the echo of the final words in a and b: ... samanyavaḥ # ... sábandhavaḥ #.
 The opening gấvaś cid ghā also faintly echoes gấya gấ opening 21a.